bashup/doco/docs/Reference.md

 #### Single-Service Subcommands

-Commands that take exactly *one* service (exec, run, and port) are modified to run on multiple services or no services.
+Commands that take exactly *one* service (exec, run, and port) are modified to optionally accept a service or group alias specified before the command.
 When there are no services in the service set, they take an explicit service positionally, just like with docker-compose.
-Otherwise, the positional service argument is assumed to be missing, and the command is run once for each service in the current set.
+Otherwise, the positional service argument is assumed to be missing, and the current service set is used as the target.
+(Which requires that the service set contain exactly one service: no more, no less.)

 Inserting the service argument at the appropriate place requires parsing the command's options, specifically those that take an argument.